 Being a budget traveller is only fun as long as you live to tell the tale.
 Call me dramatic all you want, but you gotta take care of yourself on the road!

-At the end of the day, drugs can eat into a budget very quickly.
+- At the end of the day, dabbling in drugs can eat into a budget very quickly.
 And where the drugs are cheap, it’s pretty easy to get stuck in your vices.
 But drugs on the road are almost guaranteed to be part of your travelling experience.
 Use them wisely, and take care of your homies!

-Call it getting older, but I think getting insured is a good idea.
+- Call it getting older, but I think getting insured is a good idea.
 I can let my wild side loose in good conscience knowing that, if shit hits the fan, I won’t be left to rot in the Guatemalan jungle!

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.